IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

 Here, we use the IMAGE function of Salesforce to insert an image with these parameters:

-• image_url: Here we pass the URL “https://tech_it_iphone11.png” which points to an image that we want to represent.
+• image_url: Here, we pass the URL “https://tech_it_iphone11.png”, which points to the image we want to represent.

-• alternate_text: Here we pass the text as “IPhone11 Product Image” which works when the image cannot be displayed.
+• alternate_text: Here, we set the text to “iPhone 11 Product Image,” which displays when the image cannot be displayed.

-• height: Here we pass the height parameter and set the height of an image to the value of 10 pixels.
+• height: Here we pass the height parameter and set the image’s height to 10 pixels.

-• width: Here we pass the width parameter and set the width of an image to the value of 6 pixels.
+• width: Here we pass the width parameter and set the image’s width to 6 pixels.

-Step 7: Now, click on the “Check Syntax” button to verify that the formula has no error.
-If there is no error you will see the message “No syntax errors in merge fields or function”.
+1. Now, click on the “Check Syntax” button to verify that the formula has no errors.
+If there is no error, you will see the message “No syntax errors in merge fields or function”.
 But if there is an error, you will see an error notification on the screen.

-If you would like, you can define the “Description” and “Help Text” as well as “Handle the empty field”.
-Then, click on the “Next” button to move to the next step.
+• If you would like, you can define the “Description” and “Help Text,” as well as “Handle the empty field.”
+Then click the “Next” button to proceed to the next step.

 Salesforce Lightning IMAGE Function Example